-The Master of Arts program in Dance/Movement Therapy and Counseling educates students for creative, responsive and effective therapy practice, in which dance and movement are the essential modes of transformation.
+The Master of Arts in Dance/Movement Therapy and Counseling educates students for creative, responsive and effective therapy practice, in which dance and movement are the essential modes of transformation.
 Through a balance of experiential and reflective learning, theory and skill-based education, and supervised practicum and internship experiences, students develop a strong base for effective clinical practice.
-The 90.0 quarter-credit curriculum includes specific dance/movement therapy coursework in areas such as Laban Movement Analysis (LMA); movement observation and assessment; child and adult theories and skills, and developmental movement, as well as general mental health counseling coursework in human development; psychopathology; social and cultural foundations; clinical appraisal and assessment, and group dynamics.
+The 90.0 quarter-credit curriculum includes specific dance/movement therapy coursework in areas such as perspectives to movement observation; theories and skills, as well as general mental health counseling coursework in human psychological development; psychopathology; social and cultural foundations; clinical appraisal and assessment, and group dynamics.
 Program graduates are eligible for the Registered Dance/Movement Therapist (R-DMT) credential, as well as professional counseling licensure in Pennsylvania (upon completion of post-graduation requirements).

-The American Dance Therapy Association (ADTA) defines dance/ movement therapy as the psychotherapeutic use of movement in a process that furthers the emotional, cognitive, social, and physical integration of the individual.
+The American Dance Therapy Association (ADTA) defines dance/movement therapy as the psychotherapeutic use of movement in a process that furthers the emotional, cognitive, social, and physical integration of the individual.
 The profession is positioned to meet an increasing interest in mind-body approaches to mental and physical health that have emerged in health profession circles and in the general public.
-Upon graduation, students go on to work in a variety of settings, including but not limited to, medical and psychiatric hospitals; inpatient and outpatient behavioral health programs; community health and wellness centers; schools and afterschool programs; trauma-informed settings; correctional facilities and halfway houses; elder care facilities, and private practices.
-Students also pioneer new frontiers in therapy application through clinical work and research.
+Upon graduation, students work in a variety of settings, including, but not limited to, medical and psychiatric hospitals; inpatient and outpatient behavioral health programs; community health and wellness centers; schools and afterschool programs; trauma-informed settings; correctional facilities; elder care facilities; and private practices.
+Students also engage in new therapeutic application through clinical work and research.

-For additional information about the program, visit the College of Nursing and Health Professions' Dance/Movement Therapy and Counseling (https://www.drexel.edu/cnhp/academics/graduate/MA-Dance-Movement-Therapy-Counseling/) web site.
+For more information about the program, visit the College of Nursing and Health Professions Dance/Movement Therapy and Counseling (https://drexel.edu/cnhp/academics/graduate/ma-dance-movement-therapy-counseling/) website.